seanpm2001/GNU_Car/README.md

 The following names were rejected:

-- GNU Mobile - Sounds like a mobile operating system project, rather than an automobile
+- **GNU Mobile** - Reason: Sounds like a mobile operating system project, rather than an automobile system project.
-- No other rejected names
+- **No other rejected names**

 ### Logo

 This project does not yet have a logo.
 The community can decide on one when needed.

+### Development

+I cannot personally develop the car myself, I have a rule where I can't develop my own automobile software, as I already have too many projects I am working on, and I left this open for others.
+I can still contribute to existing automobile software, however.

+### Hardware

+The hardware this software will run on is still a major decision that needs to be made.
+Flashing an existing car may not be feasible, and producing new hardware may prove to be difficult.

+### Competitors

+A non-exhaustive list of competitors to this project.

+- Google LLC§Android Auto
+- Tesla Inc.
+- Other/unlisted

+> **Note** None of the listed competitors are producing GNU systems in their vehicles.

 ***

-**File version:** `1 (2023, Thursday, February 16th at 2:30 pm PST)`
+**File version:** `2 (2023, Thursday, February 16th at 2:56 pm PST)`

 ***